Kripu-star/lunaflow_/README.md

 created once).
 Sessions are lightweight per-request wrappers that borrow a connection briefly.
 This is standard connection pooling architecture.

-**Why FastAPI over Flask or Django?**
-Flask requires manual validation and docs.
-Django is too heavy for an API-only backend.
-FastAPI gives Pydantic validation, auto OpenAPI docs, and async support out of the box.
+- **FastAPI** — chosen for automatic OpenAPI docs, Pydantic validation, and native async support auto OpenAPI docs, and async support out of the box.

 ---